 Comment: The proposed amendments in the 2017 Draft TLAB imply that an amount may only be excluded from the provisions of section 19 and paragraph 12A of the Eighth Schedule if these provisions are firstly actually applicable.
 In the past share issues at excessive subscription prices were used merely as a mechanism to circumvent the debt reduction rules and simply add unnecessary complexity to what, in substance, a reduction of debt for inadequate consideration.
-The proposed exclusions in sections 19A and 19B in the 2017 Draft TLAB of debt that is converted to shares complicates this further because it is unclear whether such conversions result in a reduction amount.
+The proposed exclusions in the proposed sections 19A and 19B in the 2017 Draft TLAB of debt that is converted to shares complicates this further because it is unclear whether such conversions result in a reduction amount.

 Response: Accepted.
 The current definition of a reduction amount has technical limitations in respect of covering all instances of debt concessions.
 Debt compromises such as, for example, subordination agreements that recognise, in effect, that the value of the claim that the creditor holds is less than the face value of that claim are arguably not covered in all instances.
 The same applies in respect of conversions of debt into equity.
 The benefits arising from any concession or compromise or debt restructuring arrangement should, from a policy point of view, be subject to the same rules.
 As such, amendments will be proposed in respect of the definition of a reduction amount in the 2017 Draft TLAB to ensure that the debt reduction rules apply in respect of all forms of debt restructuring arrangements.
 The proposed exclusion from section 19 in respect of debt to share conversions will be limited to debt between companies in the same group of companies as defined in section 41 that arose when those companies formed part of that group of companies.
-The current proposal in paragraph 12A regarding intra-group debt will be aligned with this proposal.-
+The current proposal in paragraph 12A regarding intra-group debt will be aligned with this proposal.

-Comment: The current proposal in section 19A of the 2017 Draft TLAB exclusion of debt to equity conversions between group companies requires that the interest on the debt that was not subject to normal tax should be recouped.
+Comment: The current proposal in the proposed section 19A of the 2017 Draft TLAB exclusion of debt to equity conversions between group companies requires that the interest on the debt that was not subject to normal tax should be recouped.
 In some instances withholding tax on interest is paid as opposed to normal tax.
 Where an amount of interest was previously subject to withholding tax, the recoupment rule in respect of previous interest should not apply.

 Response: Partially accepted.
-The current proposal in section 19A dealing with recoupment rule in respect of interest that was not previously subject to normal tax will be deleted.
+The current proposal in the proposed section 19A dealing with recoupment rule in respect of interest that was not previously subject to normal tax will be withdrawn.
 This is due to the proposal that the exclusion of debt to equity conversions will be limited to apply only between companies that form part of the same group of companies as contemplated in section 41 of the Act.
-If the proposed provisions only apply between companies that form part of the same group of companies as contemplated in section 41 of the Act.
 If the proposed provisions only apply between companies that form part of the same group of companies as contemplated in section 41 of the Act is, it follows then that all amounts of interest that accrued previously would have been subject to normal tax.